- Latest news

 1982 Norwegian Contractors – Condeep

-The ONS Innovation Awards address the energy sector.
+The ONS Innovation Awards address the energy industry.
 ONS offers a unique marketing opportunity for enterprises, small and large, to present new solutions to all types of customers in these sectors.
-The main objective of the ONS Innovation Awards is to promote efforts to improve or replace current solutions that will make the energy industry more competitive and sustainable at all stages in the value chain.
+The main objective of the ONS Innovation Awards is to promote efforts to disrupt, improve or replace current solutions that will make the energy industry more competitive and sustainable at all stages in the value chain.
 The ONS Innovation Awards are intended to encourage inventors, operators, entrepreneurs, suppliers and contractors, large and small, to promote their products or services by entering them for this high-profile contest.

 General Rules and Criteria for the ONS innovation awards